Ajax-dev/next-tail-estore/README.md

 ### Time spent
 - 23/11/22 => 1.5hrs learning setup, muddled about with TSX vs JS, view commit log to see
+- 07/12/22 => 3hrs solving some errors, learning basic css styling so that I could add buttons and double checking items added in the actual webpage